Urbanization could cause 26 percent more rain to fall over Jeddah city than over the surrounding desert during storms.

 Like many cities, Jeddah experiences an urban heat island effect, whereby daytime heat absorbed by buildings and roads is slowly released at night.
 This can affect local weather, but it is not clear how or if Jeddah’s heat island effect affects winter thunderstorms—although it appears that they occur mainly in the early morning.

-Jeddah experienced heavier and more prolonged rainfall under the urban scenario, suggesting that something was enhancing the storm’s energy and blocking its passage.
+Jeddah experienced heavier and more prolonged rainfall under the urban scenario, suggesting that something was increasing the storm’s energy and blocking its passage.
 Heavy rainfall events brought about 26 percent more rainfall in the urbanized scenario than in the desert scenario.
 “We found that surplus energy stored in the urban surface early in the day can be released and make storms stronger at night,” says Luong.
-The models showed rainfall decrease immediately downwind from the city, likely due to buildings disrupting airflow.
+The models showed reduced rainfall immediately downwind from the city, likely due to buildings disrupting the airflow.

 Luong, T.M., Dasari, H.P. & Hoteit, I. Impact of urbanization on the simulation of extreme rainfall in the city of Jeddah, Saudi Arabia.
 Journal of Applied Meteorology and Climatology 59, 953–971(2020).| article